Gaggia Classic Pro Review. Still The Best in 2022?

 Gaggia Classic Pro Review In a Nutshell – Updated 2022

-Given that my purpose here is to tell you as concisely as possible what I think about the Gaggia Classic pro, I think one of the best ways to achieve this is to tell you that at this price point, I think this is the joint best espresso machine on the market in the UK – at the time of writing in 2022, tied in 1st place for home Barista espresso machines at this price point, with the Sage Bambino Plus.
+Given that my purpose here is to tell you as concisely as possible what I think about the Gaggia Classic pro, I think among the best ways to achieve this is to tell you that at this price point, I think this is the joint best espresso machine on the market in the UK – at the time of writing in 2022, tied in 1st place for home Barista espresso coffee machines at this price point, with the Sage Bambino Plus.

 Sage Bambino Plus Review